Important Dates

 Faculty and Lectures

-Classes will be lectured in the Portuguese language, unless there is a foreign student attending.
+- Classes will be lectured in Portuguese, unless a foreign student is attending.
 In this case English will be used.
-All lecture notes will be made available in English.
-Laboratory guides will be provided in English.

 Attendance

-According to the University rules, students must be present at (at least) 70% of the practical classes.
-For this edition that results in a maximum of 4 (Monday classes) or 3 (Thursday classes) unjustified faults.
+Students can choose to attend the theoretical classes, and is highly recommended they do so every week as it correlates with a good outcome.
+Attendance to practical classes is mandatory and faults will be recorded.
+Students must be present at (at least) 70% of the practical classes.
+For this edition that results in a maximum of 4 unjustified faults.
 If a student exceeds the number of faults allowed, he will automatically fail the subject and won’t be allowed at any other evaluation during the current academic year.

 Grading